 The goal of Gmail’s new “block” button is to keep user inboxes free from spam content.
 But Google has left it up to each Gmail user to decide which emails are spam and which are legitimate.
 This makes navigating the block button a tricky task for marketers with legitimate messages to send.
 In this post, learn the best tips and tricks we recommend for how to avoid getting caught by Gmail’s new block button.

-Tip #1: Make it super-easy for members to unsubscribe.
+Tip #1: Make it super-easy for contacts to unsubscribe.

 If you have to choose between an “unsubscribe” and a “block,” we highly recommend an unsubscribe.
 An unsubscribe simply says “I don’t want to receive this anymore,” while a block says, “You just sent me spam.”
 Your email list manager won’t mind the former but it will consider the latter a black mark against your sender record.
 Get enough blocks and your URL could be blacklisted as a spammer.